MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 * Inexpensive
 * Mobile
 * Possible to use with any radio
-* Use in remote locations
+* It will be used in remote locations
+* Low power

-The Raspberry Pi
+The Raspberry Pi provides these services